eotter-beep/telui/README.md

 # TelUI

-TelUI is a Electron-based UI framework that packages a handful of reusable front-end primitives—color utilities, typography helpers, and basic structural styles—so you can prototype simple desktop UI ideas with minimal setup.
+TelUI is a Electron-based UI framework that packages a handful of reusable front-end primitives—color utilities, typography helpers, and basic structural styles—so you can make simple desktop UI ideas with minimal setup.

 ## Features
 - Bundled Electron runner (`npm start`) that serves `index.html` for instant desktop previews.